 From there, it circulates through the brain tissue to the sub-arachnoid space.

-There are 4 methods by which waste products are thought to be eliminated from the brain:
+There are 4 methods by which waste products are eliminated from the brain:

-(2) Waste product fragments are washed out: “Glymphatic” fluid enters the periarterial spaces from the subarachnoid area and flows to the ends of the arteries, where the sheath of the artery is “fenestrated” (leaky).
-There, it passes into the brain channels and flows by the brain cells.
+(2) Waste product fragments are washed out: “Glymphatic” fluid enters the periarterial * spaces from the subarachnoid area and flows to the ends of the arteries, where the sheath of the artery is “fenestrated” (leaky).
+There, it passes into the brain channels and flows around the brain cells.

-The importance of sleep: during sleep, the brain and glial cells contract, thus enlarging the spaces between the cells, through which the interstitial fluid flows: this facilitates more rapid flow of fluid.
+During sleep the brain and glial cells contract, thus enlarging the spaces between the cells and allowing more rapid flow of fluid.